invertase/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 Modern applications need to deliver fast, responsive user experiences at scale.

-In this tutorial, we’ll walk through the architectural concepts and deployment steps for creating a high-performance caching service on Google Cloud.
+In this guide, there are architectural concepts and deployment steps for creating a high-performance caching service on Google Cloud.
 Using a combination of Java, Spring Boot, PostgreSQL, and Valkey, you can reduce latency while also reducing the load on your database.

 ## Why Caching Matters